-The additional element the State must prove beyond a reasonable doubt, is that in the course of committing the crime of disarming a law enforcement officer, the defendant knowingly fired or discharged the firearm. [or]
+The additional element the State must prove beyond a reasonable doubt, is that in the course of committing the crime of disarming a law enforcement officer, the defendant knowingly fired or discharged the firearm.
+The definition of "Knowingly" has already been explained to you. [or]